 Perhaps the trauma of this news is deepened by the fact that in a painful coincidence I read Alice Sebold’s novel The Lovely Bones this week.
 It is narrated by a child who has been raped and whose body is never found.

-The loss to the education community in Prince George and the loss to Wendy’s daughter seems particularly striking.
-Wendy’s daughter needs the closure of knowing where her mom is buried, so for her sake I’m thankful her father is owning up to his role in her mother’s death.
-How painful to have been told for years that her mother abandoned her, when the real abandonment was her father’s.
-Now she has lost both parents.
+The loss to the education community in Prince George and the loss to Wendy’s children seem particularly striking.
+Wendy’s children need the closure of knowing where their mom is buried, so for their sake I’m thankful their father is owning up to his role in their mother’s death.
+How painful to have been told for years that their mother abandoned them, when the real abandonment was their father’s.
+Now they have lost both parents.
 What a tragedy.
 Finding something normal in every day life is going to be a challenge.
-Her whole world is upside down.
+Their whole world is upside down.

 Rest in Peace, Wendy.
 You’re still teaching.

 (Note- edited December 2022 to change ‘daughter’ to ‘children’ in the last paragraph, with related pronoun adjustments.
 You may wish to note updates to the case in which the father has since recanted his testimony and claims not to have murdered Wendy, after all).